-In this lesson, you'll learn about another important helper form, the modeless or owned form, and how to use it in your application.
-Then, learn how to give your programs Multiple Document Interface ability.
+In this lesson, you'll learn about another important helper form and how to use it in your application.
+The lesson will discuss the modeless, or owned form.

 Jeffrey A. Kent is a Professor of Computer Science, teaching both traditional and online classes.
 He has taught a number of computer programming languages, including C, C++, Java, Visual Basic, and Assembly.
 He is the published author of several computer-programming books, including "Visual Basic 2005 Demystified" and "C++ Demystified."
 He is also an attorney and has combined both careers by writing applications for law firms.

 Completion of Introduction to Visual Basic 2008 (or equivalent experience).

 Learn how to write code for Windows applications using the Visual Basic programming language and development environment.

 The instructional materials required for this course are included in enrollment and will be available online.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

 Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

 The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you’re encouraged to complete each lesson within two weeks of its release.